libp2p/specs/yamux/README.md

 Once both sides have closed the connection, the stream is closed.

 Alternatively, if an error occurs, the RST flag can be used to hard close a stream immediately.
+To provide an error on stream resets, the first four bytes of the data following the header can contain a bigendian 32bit unsigned integer error code.
+Implementations should discard any data following the 4 bytes of error code.

 #### Flow Control